TheFizFactor/Comicers-App/apps/docs/src/guides/getting-started.md

 :::tabs
 == Local filesystem
-To import your local collection, go to the `Add Series` page and select the `filesystem` source.
+To import your local collection, go to the `Explorer` page and select the `filesystem` source.
 You can import an individual series or an entire collection at once.

 For more info, see [Adding from Local Filesystem](./adding-content/filesystem)